-The administering authority operates funding pools for similar types of employers in certain limited circumstances (see 2.6).
+The administering authority operates funding pools for similar types of employers.
 Contribution rates can be volatile for smaller employers that are more sensitive to individual membership changes - pooling across a group of employers minimises this.
 In this type of pooling arrangement, employers do not target full funding at exit.
 While the fund receives the contributions required, the risk that employers will be entitled to a surplus payment on exit increases.